twbs/bootstrap/docs/4.0/migration.md

 - Renamed `.table-inverse`, `.thead-inverse`, and `.thead-default` to `.*-dark` and `.*-light`, matching our color schemes used elsewhere.
 - Responsive tables now generate classes for each grid breakpoint.
 This breaks from Beta 1 in that the `.table-responsive` you've been using is more like `.table-responsive-md`.
 You may now use `.table-responsive` or `.table-responsive-{sm,md,lg,xl}` as needed.
 - Dropped Bower support as the package manager has been deprecated for alternatives (e.g., Yarn or npm).
 [See bower/bower#2298](https://github.com/bower/bower/issues/2298) for details.
-- Bootstrap now requires jQuery 3.0.0 or higher.
+- Bootstrap still requires jQuery 1.9.1 or higher, but you're advised to use version 3.x since v3.x's supported browsers are the ones Bootstrap supports plus v3.x has some security fixes.
 - Removed the unused `.form-control-label` class.
 If you did make use of this class, it was duplicate of the `.col-form-label` class that vertically centered a `<label>` with it's associated input in horizontal form layouts.
 - Changed the `color-yiq` from a mixin that included the `color` property to a function that returns a value, allowing you to use it for any CSS property.
 For example, instead of `color-yiq(#000)`, you'd write `color: color-yiq(#000);`.